LinChinHan/tr069_power_cut_regression/README.md

 ```

-#How to run test
+# How to run test
 python will control docker-compose to up/down the services.
 ```
 python main.py
 ```

-##Document
-#The env folder is created:
+# The env folder is created:
 ```
 python -m venv env
 ```

-#Command to enter to virual environment
+# Command to enter to virual environment
 ```
 source env/bin/activate
 ```

-#Command to leave virtual environment
+# Command to leave virtual environment
 ```
 deactivate
 ```

-#Command to install needed package in virtual environment
+# Command to install needed package in virtual environment
 ```
 python -m pip install --upgrade pip python -m pip install pyserial